 - Maintain Treatment Certification for at least one year

-- Submit at least two (2) valid Case Studies (beyond the first one required to achieve Treatment Certification), each showing a reduction in the total Cobb angles of 25% or greater
+- Present at least two (2) valid Case Studies at a CLEAR symposium (beyond the first one required to achieve Treatment Certification), each showing a reduction in the total Cobb angles of 25% or greater

 - Attend at least one (1) Advanced Workshop, study an online presentation, and pass the Advanced Written Exam